News

 Tenjin Festival

 This traditional festival is one of the biggest in Japan, dating back over 1,000 years.
-It takes place annually in July over two days, with the main festivities happening on the second day.
-This culminates with a vibrant parade of mikoshi (portable shrines) carried by devotees in elaborate costumes.
+It takes place annually in July over two days, with the main events happening on the second day.
+The festivities culminate with a vibrant parade of mikoshi (portable shrines) carried by devotees in elaborate costumes.
 The procession starts at the historical Temmangu Shrine before arriving at the Okawa River.
 It then continues on boats accompanied by fireworks over the water.

 Naniwa Yodogawa Fireworks Festival Osaka